 SMEs can be up and running in weeks, not quarters.

-Instead of submitting tickets to offshore helpdesks, Biznify users get support from a local team that understands the business context in Bangladesh.
+Unlike foreign companies using remote call centers, Biznify provides direct access to local support teams, Biznify users get support from a local team that understands the business context in Bangladesh.

 Whether it’s a quick setup question or a feature tweak, users get replies that are useful, relevant, and in Bangla if needed.